MaktApp/Fatora-JavaScript/README.md

 # Fatora-JavaScript
 JavaScript example for Fatore
-For more information please check http://fatora.io/developers
+For more details please check api documentation https://fatora.io/api or https://fatora.io